 COURSE DESCRIPTION – BIG RING 97KM

-The Big Ring 97km circuit takes riders on a terrific journey across the ranges to the coast line and back again.
+The Big Ring 97km circuit takes riders on an amazing journey across the ranges to the coast line and back again.
 The roads are deeply submerged in the Otway forest with towering trees, ferns and fresh air lining the road before a pleasant section along the Great Ocean Road.
 This is a terrific ride on traffic free roads that will put a smile on every rider’s face.

-COURSE DESCRIPTION: The Big Ring gravel grind commences with a lap of Forrest township and a mix of bitumen and dirt roads for the first 10km before a steady 12km climb up Delaneys Track to the high point of the race which is over 600m above sea level.
+The Big Ring gravel grind commences with a lap of Forrest township and a mix of bitumen and dirt roads for the first 10km before a steady 12km climb up Delaneys Track to the high point of the race which is over 600m above sea level.

 Riders then have an undulating ride along the spine of the Otways with CLIF Fuel Stations at the 33km point before a 20km descent on a quality dirt road to the famous Great Ocean Road for your second time-out zone as you arrive at the Great Ocean Road at the Kennett River Koala cafe at the 53km pt.